SonWoohun/Woohun-s-Blog/_posts/2022-06-14-Government-General's Control on Countryside.md

 Much of the existing literature fails to show the changes in rural societies under the Japanese colonial rule as a whole.
 To do this, a classification method is needed to rural societies.
 In this paper, the criteria of the classification will be the following two: **the extent of the colonial power infiltration to the village** and **the degree of autonomy of the village**.
 To do this analysis, the auther gathered the information about villages and leaders of villages (about 600 villages and
 800 leaders).

 ## II.
-Theoretical Model $-$ the extent of the colonial power infiltration to the village and the degree of autonomy of the village (Unfinished)
+Theoretical Model--the extent of the colonial power infiltration to the village and the degree of autonomy of the village (Unfinished)